bright/new-www/content/blog/ux-design-transport-management-software-case-study.md

 The client has reached out to us to build [customized software for freight forwarders](https://brightinventions.pl/projects/transportation-management-system/) to speed up and eventually automate the process of finding suitable transport orders and matching them with the right drivers.

-**As a result of our work, it takes 3-5 seconds to analyze the right transport order, saving a total of 300 h per employee a year**.
+**As a result of our work, it takes 3-5 seconds to analyze the route per order, saving a total of 300 h per employee a year**.
 However, **that’s just the one challenge of that job.
 Another was a product design** which aim was to support users and help them navigate smoothly through the app.

 Drawing from our experience in product design for this project, we want to share our insights on creating products tailored to the shipping industry.